HrishiHarsora/Rhishi/README.md

-# Rhishi
+# Hi!
+I am Hrishi Harsora
-I am Hrishi Harsora, a sophomore in the department of Materials Science and Engineering at the Indian Institute of Technology Gandhinagar (IITGN).
+I am a sophomore in the department of Materials Science and Engineering at the Indian Institute of Technology Gandhinagar (IITGN).

 I work with various materials and/or several architectures such as Heterojunctions, 2D Materials, etc not only through experiments but also (predominantly) probe them through computational approaches such as Density Functional Theory, Molecular Dynamics, etc.